 We’re a group of Catholic men dedicated to Charity, Unity, Fraternity, and Patriotism.
 We support our priests, our parish, our community, our families, and each other through a variety of programs.
-Here you can learn more about our Council, our calendar of events, and even summaries of programs that we participated in.
 If you’re a man over 18 years old, we encourage you to join us!

 Our Mission Statement